 As a student, you will need to keep up your grades, and the grading system at your university or college may be very different from what you are used to.
 While grading systems can differ slightly based on your university, the most commonly used system is the GPA system on a 4.0 grading scale.
 This can vary — for example, some institutions in India use a 10-point GPA system.
 Here is an example of the different kinds of grading systems used in several countries:

 Your grade and the score you achieve in your classes contribute toward your Grade Point Average (GPA), which is often used as a reflection of academic performance.
 Your GPA is calculated by dividing the total amount of grade points earned by the total number of credit hours taken.

 10. Make Sure You Come Prepared with a Valid Visa for the Duration of Your Stay

-Having a dedicated savings account for travel while you are studying in the USA can help you stick to your savings plan and reach your travel goals sooner.
+Having a dedicated savings account for travel while you are studying abroad can help you stick to your savings plan and reach your travel goals sooner.
 There are a few top tips for international students when it comes to saving up for travel.
 You can start by opening up a separate savings account and setting up a regularly scheduled deposit for the account.
 This means that your traveling savings account will always have a fixed amount transferred to it, allowing you to build it up over time, so you can use it when you need it.